HenrikSchumacher/DPR1Eigensystem/README.md

 Run ``PR1Eigensystem`*`` to see the packages contents.
 The main routine is just called `DPR1Eigensystem`.
 Run ``?DPR1Eigensystem`` to get its syntax information.

+# Disclaimer

+All this is done under the assumption that no two elements of `diag` coincide.
+The Cauchy interlacing theorem implies that no eigenvalue has a multiplicity.
+Not sure how to deal with multiplicities...